GLOBAL MARKETS-Dollar, shares buffeted by trade war worries

 “The threat of protectionism is dampening the mood in the German economy,” said Clemens Fuest, the chief of the Munich-based Ifo institute, which published the business sentiment data.

-MSCI’s broadest index of Asia-Pacific shares outside Japan ended almost flat, A 1 percent drop in Chinese and Hong Kong stocks offset gains elsewhere.
+MSCI’s broadest index of Asia-Pacific shares outside Japan ended almost flat, a 1 percent drop in Chinese and Hong Kong stocks offsetting gains elsewhere.

 Japan’s Nikkei rose 1.0 percent as investors went bargain hunting after a difficult run for the market.